Fibrocystic breast changes

 Fibrocystic breast changes is a condition of the breasts where there may be pain, breast cysts, and breast masses.
 The breasts may be described as "lumpy" or "doughy".
 Symptoms may worsen during certain parts of the menstrual cycle due to hormonal stimulation.
 These are normal breast changes, not associated with cancer.

 Risk factors include an early age at first menstrual period and either having children at a late age or not at all.
 It is not a disease but represents normal breast changes.
 Diagnosis involves ruling out breast cancer.
-Fibrocystic changes include fibroadenomas, fibrosis, and papillomas of the breast.
+Fibrocystic changes include fibroadenomas, fibrosis, papillomas of the breast, and apocrine-type metaplasia.

 Management may involve education about the condition, using a well fitting bra, and pain medication, if needed.
 Occasionally danazol or tamoxifen may be used for pain.
-It is estimated that up to 60% of women are affected.
-Most commonly between the ages of 30 and 50 years.
+It is estimated that up to 60% of women are affected, most commonly between the ages of 30 and 50 years.

 Signs and symptoms

 The changes in fibrocystic breast disease are characterised by the appearance of fibrous tissue and a lumpy, cobblestone texture in the breasts.
 These lumps are smooth with well defined edges, and free-moving regarding adjacent structures.
 These lumps can sometimes be obscured by irregularities in the breast associated with the condition.
 They are often found in the upper, outer sections of the breast (nearest to the armpit), but can be found throughout the breast.
 Women with fibrocystic changes may experience a persistent or intermittent aching or breast tenderness related to periodic swelling.
 Breasts and nipples may also be tender or itchy.

 Symptoms follow a periodic trend closely tied to the menstrual cycle.
 Symptoms tend to peak in the days to weeks before each period and decrease afterwards.
 At peak, breasts may feel full, heavy, swollen, and tender to the touch.
 No complications related to breastfeeding have been found.